 Point of the Arches

-My first few visits to the remote Washington coastline were hiking out to Shi Shi Beach for some camping and beach hiking.
+For a real hiking or camping experience on the remote Washington coastline, take a hike out to Shi Shi Beach.
 There is much to explore in the area including some of the highest cliffs and best sea stacks along the coastline.
 There are even some historic WW2 bunkers that are there but difficult to find.
-Thankfully there is a new trailhead and some new trail, with some of the old muddy trail still waiting for fixing.
 In times past, this area was a real nightmare for parking and hiking.
-Follow the trail in forests for 1.7 miles then it drops steeply to the beach.
-You then can camp or follow the beach for 2 miles to the Point of the Arches.
-There are camps along the way.
+Today, the parking is much better (see requirements) and the trail has been improved a lot.
+Expect to see lots of people so have fun with it, you'll see groups doing yoga to groups in their pajamas.

 Shipwreck